 Note: When “Item” is used within this guide, we mean a full stack of items, which is what Crimson Desert uses to determine how many inventory Slots we have available.
 Item Stacks range in Stack Size from 1-100, depending on the item.

-Keeping just what we need on hand is the way to go in most situations.
+Keeping just what you need on hand is the way to go in most situations.
 This includes clearing out old quest items as well, which will take up space but provide no value.

 Inventory Basics

-Before we dive into getting everything perfectly managed, let’s cover the basics first.
-This includes: Using, Discarding, Sorting, and Grouping Items.
+Before diving into getting everything perfectly managed, let’s cover the basics first.
+This includes: Inventory Categories, Using, Discarding, Sorting, and Grouping Items.

 Using Items